Grand Caverns

 Solomon's Temple.
 From David Strother (1857): The Adventures of Porte Crayon and his Cousins.

 An early description of the cave written by David Hunter Strother in his story The Adventures of Porte Crayon and his Cousins.
-Porte Crayon is actually his pen name, derived from the french porte-crayon or pencil.
+Porte Crayon is actually his pen name, derived from the French porte-crayon or pencil.
 This story is a sort of autobiographic travel diary from the pre-war Virginia.
 It is also full of nice drawings (hence his pen name).
 This story was published in 1857 in Virginia illustrated.
-To read the full story follow the link below.